 Cache Hits

-Cache hits never include openrouter_metadata.
+Cache hits never includeopenrouter_metadata.
 Both streaming and non-streaming cache replays strip the field so clients cannot pin behavior on stale routing data.
 This is intentional: the metadata you see on a cache miss may not reflect the routing that produced the cached payload.

 Error Responses